chenxingqiang/secret-learn/doc/modules/ensemble.rst

 * Finally, when base estimators are built on subsets of both samples and features, then the method is known as Random Patches [LG2012]_.

-In jax-sklearn, bagging methods are offered as a unified :class:`BaggingClassifier` meta-estimator  (resp. :class:`BaggingRegressor`), taking as input a user-specified estimator along with parameters specifying the strategy to draw random subsets.
+In secret-learn, bagging methods are offered as a unified :class:`BaggingClassifier` meta-estimator  (resp. :class:`BaggingRegressor`), taking as input a user-specified estimator along with parameters specifying the strategy to draw random subsets.
 In particular, ``max_samples``